 I know the feeling.
-You have a baby, and after the hectic first few weeks or months, you’re eager to travel again, but figuring out what to bring, how to navigate airports/airlines and what to do with the baby when you’re onboard are overwhelming.
-New parents have been asking me a number of questions on the subject of traveling with a baby lately and so I’ve decide to share the answers I gave here.
+You have a baby, and after the hectic first few weeks or months, you’re eager to travel again.
+Figuring out what to bring, how to navigate airports and airlines and what to do with the baby when you’re onboard is overwhelming.
+I’ve been getting a number of questions from new parents on the subject of traveling with a baby lately, so I’ve decide to share the answers I gave here.

 Should I bring a carseat?

-This entirely depends on what type of trip you are going to be embarking on.
-Are you renting a car?
+This depends on what type of trip you are embarking on.
+Are you hiring a chauffeur driven car service or are you renting a car?
 If the answer is yes, then you can always rent a car seat from the car rental company.
 Are you going to be doing a mix of car rentals, taxis and Ubers?
 Then you will probably want to bring your child safety seat.
-Keep in mind that many car seats like the Chicco KeyFit 30 Magic can be used safely without the base, so you may want to consider leaving it at home to reduce weight.
-If you’re baby is still riding in the car seat with a stroller attachment then it would also be a good idea to bring it.
+Keep in mind that many car seats like the Chicco KeyFit 30 Magic can be used safely without the base.
+You may want to consider leaving it at home to reduce weight.
+It’s also a good idea to bring it if your baby is still riding in a stroller with a car seat attachment.

 What can you check for free?